Steven Dean Gordon: Exposure

 In his second version, however, Gordon claimed that Cano was actually an active accomplice and knew what he was doing.
-This time, he told investigators that the pair would stalk various areas in Santa Ana and Anaheim in search of prostitutes, then analyzed methods to successfully kidnap and kill them.
+This time, he told investigators that the pair would stalk various areas in Santa Ana and Anaheim in search of sex workers, then analyzed methods to successfully kidnap and kill them.
 He admitted that Jackson was their first victim, and that they had picked her up from Harbor Boulevard in Costa Mesa on October 6, 2013.
 Supposedly, Cano hid in the back seat, and when she entered the car, he held her at gunpoint and allowed Gordon to drive to the vacant lot.
 There, Gordon proceeded to rape Jackson, but after she noticed that they were wearing ankle bracelet monitors, they jointly decided to kill her.

 Gordon claimed that in order to cover-up their crime, they stripped Jackson's body naked and thoroughly washed it before destroying her clothing and personal items.
 Afterwards, the pair targeted Josephine Vargas - in this case, Gordon insisted that Cano was the direct instigator, as Vargas did not like Gordon, who allegedly attempted to dissuade his friend from harming her.
 They then attempted to lure in their third victim, Martha Anaya, on two different occasions, but were denied both times, which greatly angered Gordon.
 He claimed that after they finally convinced her to get in, an altercation arose between them that resulted in both him and Cano strangling her.
 Gordon said that Anaya, who fought fiercely against them, almost managed to escape the car during the scuffle.

 When it came to their last victim, Jarrae Estepp, Gordon said that he initially had no plans to kill her, as he had taken quite a liking to her.
-According to his testimony, he attempted to convince her to quit prostitution and become his roommate, but she refused.
+According to his testimony, he attempted to convince her to quit sex work and become his roommate, but she refused.
 An argument then occurred between them, during which Estepp sprayed Gordon with Mace and attempted to leave the car.
 This greatly angered Gordon, who subsequently attacked, raped and killed her.

 The majority of Gordon's testimony was confirmed when DNA testing confirmed that both his and Cano's genotypic profiles matched the biological traces found on Estepp's body.
 In addition, another piece of evidence was a transcript of text messages that was seized from both men's phones.
 In late November 2014, both Gordon and Cano were charged with the four murders in a preliminary hearing.